Sainte-Chapelle: Stained glass from Saint-Chapelle in other museums

-Some of the early stained glass that was removed from Saint-Chapelle is now found in the other museums, including the National Museum of the Middle Ages, or Musee de Cluny, in Paris and the Victoria and Albert Museum in London.
+Some of the early stained glass that was removed from Saint-Chapelle is now found in the other museums, including the National Museum of the Middle Ages, or Musée de Cluny, in Paris and the Victoria and Albert Museum in London.

 Art and decoration

 Sculpture

 Most of the sculpture of the portals was destroyed during the French Revolution, but between 1855 and 1870 the sculptor Adolphe-Victor Geoffroy-Dechaume was able to recreate it, using 18th century descriptions and engravings.
 One of the major works he recreated was the tympanum over the portal of the upper chapel, with a figure of Christ giving a blessing, with the Virgin Mary and John the Baptist alongside him.
 Two angels are behind him, holding the crown of thorns and the cross, the most famous relics of the chapel.
 On the lintel below, the sculpture depicts Saint Michael weighing the souls of the dead, with those sent to heaven on the left and those damned on the right.
 Sculpted Biblical scenes from the Old Testament fill the panels on lower walls, including the Creation and Noah's ark.
 They were made by Geoffroy-Dechaume in 1869–70.

-While most of the sculpture on the exterior dates to the 19th century, the apse of the upper chapel contains a number of original 12th century statues, which, unlike the exterior statues, were polychrome.
+While most of the sculpture on the exterior dates to the 19th century, the apse of the upper chapel contains a number of original 12th-century statues, which, unlike the exterior statues, were polychrome.
 Traces of color were found during the restoration in the 19th century, and the statues were restored to include those colors.
 The arches of the tribune in the apse at the east end, where the case of sacred relics was placed, is ornamented with the original polychrome angels from the 13th century.

 The upper chapel walls also displayed a group of sixteen statues of the Apostles, which date to about 1240.
 Some portray the apostles in simple classical costumes and bare feet, while others are polychrome and have much more elaborate clerical costumes.
 Some of these statues are now found in the collection of the National Museum of the Middle Ages in the Musée de Cluny.